VS Code “Test result not found for:” When Running Tests for a Python Project [SOLVED]

 I’ve been writing a lot of Golang code lately.
 For the most part, I always write unit and integration tests for whatever program that I am building.
 I’ve been using VSCode as my IDE and really like it.
 The one thing that I was having trouble with was getting the code coverage to show in the IDE for my integration tests.

-I have a different build tag in my unit test code and my integration test code so that I → Continue reading “Code Coverage for Golang Integration Tests with Build Tags”
+I have a different build tag in my unit test code and my integration test code so that I can run the two separately in my CI/CD pipeline.
+The following build tag is in all of the integration code

 Running Multiple VSCode Windows from the Same Workspace